vxtan27/w64dbg/README.md

 <details>
     <summary>
         <b>
-            How do I use breakpoints effectively?
+            How do I pause the execution of my code?
         </b>
     </summary>